51Degrees/documentation/src/concepts/data/datakey.md

 However, in each case, the primary features are an integer hash code and a list of values in a specific order.

 The hash code is calculated when the **data key** is created.
-It will be used to perform a fast check to see if one **data key** instance may match with another.
+It can subsequently be used as an efficient method to identify if one **data key** instance may match with another.

 When a hash match occurs, each individual key field value should also checked for equality between the keys to ensure a true match.
-This is because the possibility space for a large number of keys with arbitrary value types is far larger than that of a 32 bit integer so hash collisions can occur.
+This is necessary because the possibility space for a large number of keys with arbitrary value types is far larger than that of a 32 bit integer, so hash collisions can occur.

-# Usage example
+# Usage Example

 A data key builder is used to construct **data keys** by specifying the details of the keys to be included.
 This will often be a subset of the evidence keys stored in a @flowdata instance.
-The diagram below shows an example **data key** being generated from the longitude and latitude values in an @evidence collection.
+The diagram below shows an example **data key** being generated from the latitude and longitude values in an @evidence collection.

 @dotfile datakey-evidence.gvdot